 Based on your business, you can run a campaign where you distribute coupons to promote your services.

 TV, Radio, Billboards, Newspapers, Google, YouTube, Facebook, Reddit, you can advertise almost everywhere.
-You can promote your product, or an event, a webinar, a podcast.
+You can promote your product, or an event, a webinar, a podcast, and even create an entire sales campaign with ads and banners (here is a detailed guide about how to quickly produce and translate them so you can expand to new markets as easy as possible).
 A lot of companies are competing for people’s attention, so be creative!

 It’s not a single point of the list that will make you successful, but rather a combination of many of them in a thoughtful marketing campaign.